Towards All Loop Supergravity Amplitudes on $AdS_5 \times S^5$: Comparison

-where $\chi$ is a normalization constant we are not able to fix. \\ {\bf Comparison} We have presented the main ingredients of our computations for $\kappa=3$, we now make a comparison between the partial result from the CFT side with the flat space amplitude.
-We conclude with some all-loop conjectures.
-First of all, in order to compute \eqref{eq:CFTGravityflat}, we need to consider the full $s$ channel of the amplitude as in (\ref{10dAmpl}), change variables from $x$ to $\zb$, $x=\frac{\zb}{1-\zb}$ \cite{Alday:2018pdi} and do the necessary analytic continuation to define all the quantities in the same kinematic region.
-By using \eqref{eq:CFTg3} and \eqref{amp2}, we can infer from (\ref{eq:CFTGravityflat}) that \begin{widetext}
+With the main ingredients for the $\kappa=3$ computation in hand, we can now compare the partial result from the CFT side with the flat-space amplitude.
+First of all we need to map the results of Eqs.~\eqref{amp2} and \eqref{dc} to the CFT notation by using the following redefinition $x=\frac{1-\zb}{\zb}$ \cite{Alday:2018pdi}.
+Plugging the CFT results~\cite{SM} into Eq.~\eqref{eq:CFTGravityflat}, we get \begin{widetext}

-\end{widetext} where $g_2$ is the one loop result analogous to \eqref{geng3} \cite{Alday:2017vkk} and $N=L\sqrt{s}/2$.
-At order $c^{-3}$ we have reported only the highest $\log$ piece of $g_3$ and disc$_s$, which matches completely.
-Notice that it is possible to fix the boundary conditions of our differential equations in such a way that in $b_l$ this term comes only from $\mathcal{A}\big|_{c1}$.
-With these boundary conditions, the functional form of $\mathcal{A}\big|_{c1}$ reproduces the one of $g_3$, in particular:

-Thus we can give a further CFT understanding to the two cuts contributing to the discontinuity. $c_1$ can be interpreted as the exchange of double trace operators and the diagonal one $c_2$ to triple trace ones, similarly as pointed out in \cite{Meltzer:2019nbs}.
-Given this insight and having noticed the nice Log factorization property of $g_3$ (\ref{eq:CFTg3}), we propose a amplitude counterpart for this quantity.
-Pictorially this can be made more clear by looking at the significance of the double cut in (\ref{dcpicture}).
-Since the term $\mathcal{H}^{(3)}$ is constructed from three tree level data $(\gamma^{(1)})^3$, this takes into account exactly the same contributions appearing there.
-Indeed $\mathcal{A}\big|_{dc}$ matches with the CFT contribution:

-This then makes clear why the functional form, and only the factor of $\Hpl{1}{\zb}^3$, can be made to match only with the $c_1$ contribution and why this is a correct choice for the boundary conditions. \\ We can now turn our interest to Mellin space.
-From the direct integration in $m,n$ of (\ref{M1}), (\ref{M2}) we obtain: